vitalets/autotester/README.md

 # Autotester
 Autotester is chrome extension that allows to develop and run automation tests right in browser.
-Tests are written in Javascript and can be executed over another tab of the same browser or any remote browser instance.
+Tests are written in javascript and can be executed over another tab of the same browser or any remote browser instance.

 ## Demo
 <img src="https://vitalets.github.io/autotester/autotester-demo.gif"/>